 3. May Still Emit a Slight Odor

 While many great brands of composting toilets will insist that their offerings do not emit odors, this claim remains to be seen.
-Many highly satisfied owners of particular composting toilets may sometimes mention that theirs still emit a slight odor, no matter how slight it is.
+Many highly satisfied owners of particular composting toilets may sometimes mention that theirs still emit an odor, no matter how slight it is.

 This is especially true if you fail to empty your composting toilet regularly or do not completely achieve the separation of waste.